decipleme/getandcleandata/README.md

 **Step 3: Uses descriptive activity names to name the activities in the data set.**
 Activity labels are loaded from the file -

 	* "./UCI HAR Dataset/activity_labels.txt"     - contains the labels for the 6 activities
 This data is replaced in the combined data's _activity_ column

 **Step 4: Appropriately labels the data set with descriptive variable names.**
 In this step the script reads -

 	* "./UCI HAR Dataset/features.txt"            - contains the measurements labels
 This data is needed to name the columns of the combined data.
 First, unique names are created to avoid duplicate column names.
 Then those names are assigned to the columns.

 **Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.**
-Script then uses _select()_ function of the _dplyr_ package to grab only the necessary columns form the combined data set to fulfil the requirement of step 2 of the rubric
+Script then uses _**select()**_ function of the _**dplyr**_ package to grab only the necessary columns form the combined data set to fulfil the requirement of step 2 of the rubric

 _**NOTE:** This completes the 4 steps to combine the required data.
-I have taken the liberty to slightly change the order of the ruberic steps in order to achive my result, which I felt was more intuitive._
+I have taken the liberty to slightly change the order of the rubric steps in order to achive my result, which I felt was more intuitive._

 **Step 5: From the data set in steps above, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
-Script uses the _reshape2_ package's APIs to process the data set further.
+Script uses the _**reshape2**_ package's APIs to process the data set further.

 	* It first, melts the data set using _**melt()**_ api with _ID=c("subjects", "activity")_ and the rest of the columns as _measure.vars_
 	* Next, the melted data set is used to _**dcast()**_ the _subjects_ and _activity_ data against the measurements variable applying function **mean** to each

 This gives the tidy data set.
 Some more massaging of the resultant column names gives a better and tidy looking data set.
-The tidy data set is then written to a text file using _write.table_ api as suggested in the rubric.
+The tidy data set is then written to a text file using _**write.table**_ api as suggested in the rubric.

 ####View the tidy data